s-h-a-d-o-w/spotify-ad-blocker/README.md

 **What's different about Spotify Ad Blocker?**

-- No need to keep Spotify running.
+- flexibility (Spotify doesn't need to keep running)
-- No settings, only a "Run at startup" option (can be toggled on/off) from the tray icon.
+- minimalism (No UI aside from the tray menu and options aside from automatic startup)
-- Stable RAM usage (~15-40 MB - you know... caching and garbage collection) - which is great if you like me have your machine running for weeks or months at a time.
+- stability (It's alright to have your machine running for months and maybe lose internet connection once in a while)
-- Spotify Ad Blocker compensates for the fact that Spotify signals a bit too early that an ad is done playing.

-## Usage

-Simply download the latest release and run it.
-Control it through the tray icon.

 ## Bugs?

+If you experience problems, please [get in touch](mailto://ao@variations-of-shadow.com).

+### Github users

-If you experience problems, run `spotify-ad-blocker.exe --debug` until those errors occur and then copy/paste the contents of `%APPDATA%/spotify-ad-blocker/error.log` as well as `%APPDATA%/spotify-ad-blocker/debug.log` into your issue description.
+Run `spotify-ad-blocker.exe --debug` until those errors occur and then copy/paste the contents of `%APPDATA%/spotify-ad-blocker/error.log` as well as `%APPDATA%/spotify-ad-blocker/debug.log` into your issue description.